alejomoyano/rusty-shell/README.md

 # rusty-shell
-Just a simple shell in rush
+Just a simple shell in Rust